Mara-Li/OWUI-Archivist/README.md

 # 🗃 Archivist

-**Archivist** is an open-source utility to automatically archive conversations from Open WebUI into a knowledge base (RAG-style).
-It consists of:
+**Archivist** is an open-source tool that automatically archives conversations from Open WebUI into a long-term memory knowledge base (RAG-style).
+It includes:

-- 🔁 A background Python script (`archivist_loop.py`)
+- 🔁 A background service (`archivist_loop.py`) that uploads and cleans up archived conversations
-- 🧠 A pipeline for Open WebUI that saves conversations (`conversation_saver_pipeline.py`)
+- 🧠 A pipeline (`conversation_saver_pipeline.py`) that saves each conversation to file
-- 🐳 A Dockerfile to containerize the background service
+- 🐳 A Dockerfile to run the background service in a container
-- 🧩 A JSON file to map LLM model names to knowledge base collection IDs
+- 🧩 A `model_collections.json` file to map LLM model names to knowledge base collection IDs
+- 🔐 Optional multi-user API token support via `user_api.json`

 ---

 ## 🚀 Features

-- Saves conversations to files
+- Saves conversations into `.txt` or `.md` files
-- Automatically cleans up `<source_context>` or `<source>` blocks (and also citation between `\[` and `\]`)
-- Maps conversations to the correct knowledge collection based on the model used
+- Automatically removes `<source_context>`, `<source>`, and citations (like `[1]`)
+- Organizes archived files by knowledge collection (optional)
-- Updates existing archived files instead of duplicating
+- Updates existing files instead of duplicating them
-- Logs activity and history in `archivist.log` and `archivist_history.log`
+- Tracks active conversations per user to avoid duplicate archiving
+- Supports multiple API tokens (for shared Open WebUI instances)
-- Auto-delete the conversation from knowledge (and files) when the conversation is deleted from Open WebUI
+- Automatically deletes conversations from the knowledge base when deleted from Open WebUI
+- Logs actions and history (`archivist.log`, `archivist_history.log`)

 ---

 ## 🗜️ How it works

-1. **Pipeline**:
+1. **Pipeline:**
+   - When the user sends a message, the pipeline saves the conversation to `memories/{chat_id}.txt`
-   - The pipeline saves the conversation to a file in the `memories` directory named `{conversation_id}.{ext}`
+   - The pipeline tracks the current conversation in `memories/ongoing_conversations/{user_id}.txt`
-   - It notes the ongoing conversation id into a `ongoing_conversation.txt` file (in the `memories` directory)
-2. **Loop**:
+2. **Loop:**
-   - The loop reads the `ongoing_conversation.txt` file to get the conversation id
+   - The loop scans the `memories` folder for finished conversations (i.e., not active anymore)
-   - If the conversation in the folder is not the same id as the one in the `ongoing_conversation.txt`, it will:
+   - If a file is not currently ongoing, it:
-      - Move the file in the `archived` folder
+     - Moves it to the `archived/{knowledge_id}/` folder (if `archive_per_knowledge` is enabled)
-      - Upload the files and save it in the knowledge base.
+     - Uploads and indexes it into the corresponding knowledge base
-    - If the conversation is deleted from Open WebUI, it will delete the file and the knowledge base entry.
+   - If a chat was deleted, it removes both the file and its knowledge base record

 ---

 ## 📦 Setup